 By COLLEEN BARRY (AP)

-Prosecutors say Nasr was taken in broad daylight from a Milan street on Feb.
-17, 2003, transferred in a van to the Aviano Air Base in northern Italy, then flown to the Ramstein Air Base in southern Germany before being flown onward to Egypt — where he was allegedly tortured.
+Prosecutors say Nasr was kidnapped from a Milan street in broad daylight on Feb.
+17, 2003.
+He was then allegedly driven from Milan to the Aviano, flown to the Ramstein air base in southern Germany and then to Egypt, where he was allegedly tortured.

 Nasr has been released but remains in Egypt and has not testified at the trial.